joywying/SU-CPP-Projects/README.md

 Priority queue sorted array implementation

 # sorting
-merge sort and quick sort with linked lists
+Merge sort and quick sort with linked lists

+# huffman
+Functions for huffman coding decompression and compression.
+More code needed for compression/decompression contained in main (provided by course).